Kremlin Logo

 The Kremlin Team

-Saturnino Garcia Donghwan Jeon Chris Louie Prof. Michael Taylor
+Prof. Sat Garcia Donghwan Jeon Chris Louie Prof. Michael Taylor

 Publications

-1. Kismet: Parallel Speedup Estimates for Serial Programs
+1. Parallel Speedup Estimates for Serial Programs

 Donghwan Jeon, Saturnino Garcia, Chris Louie, and Michael Bedford Taylor.